telerik/ajax-docs/controls/calendar/accessibility-and-internationalization/date-format-patterns.md

 |T|Long time pattern|
 |y|Month year pattern|

 The table below shows a list of patterns that can be combined to create date format patterns.The patterns are case-sensitive; for example, "MM" is recognized, but "mm" is not.
-If the date format pattern contains white-space characters or characters enclosed in single quotation marks,the formatted string will also contain those characters.
-Characters not defined as part of aformat pattern or as format characters are reproduced literally.
+If the date format pattern contains white-space characters or characters enclosed in single quotation marks, the formatted string will also contain those characters.
+Characters not defined as part of a format pattern or as format characters are reproduced literally.

 | Format Pattern | Description |